huynhvp/vietphihuynh.github.io/_pages/about.md

 - Also being a backend engineer, I develop APIs to make my works accessible.
 I am a learner of microservices architecture.

-- I mostly do Python.
+- I mostly do Python (and started learning Rust).
 When I write UI, I use Javascript (ReactJS).

 Enjoy your visit !